jonstuebe/git-fit/README.md

 ## Alternatives ##

 1. [git-media](https://github.com/schacon/git-media): Uses smudge/clean filters,
-   which has has a sometimes unintuitive execution model and can easily get your assets in a bad state.
-You should expect significantly worse performance from git-media as well, as since it uses smudge/clean filters, it will execute frequently throughout the day - even when you'd expect it not to - e.g. on `git diff`.
+   which has a sometimes unintuitive execution model and can easily get your assets in a bad state.
+You should expect significantly worse performance from git-media as well.
+And since it uses smudge/clean filters, it will execute frequently throughout the day - even when you'd expect it not to (e.g. on `git diff`) - potentially slowing down your daily workflow.
 2. [git-fat](https://github.com/jedbrown/git-fat): Uses smudge/clean filters
    as well.
 Better maintained than git-media, but only supports rsync.
 3. [git-annex](https://git-annex.branchable.com/): By far the most flexible